djensen47/truss/README.md

 ![Logo](https://raw.github.com/saintedlama/bumm/master/assets/logo.png)

-Bumm is an opinionated project generator for node.js
+Truss is an opinionated scaffolding tool for node.js that originated from [bumm](https://github.com/saintedlama/bumm).
+Bumm is great but Truss has a different opinion.
+Particularly, DRY code and less AJAX based form submissions.

 Generated projects rely on [express](http://expressjs.com/) and [mongoose](http://mongoosejs.com/) without any persistence abstractions, additional libraries or frameworks.
 Just plain express and mongoose!